 And yet spinal joint popping in particular is something that people crave, and most clinicians — including myself, and including skeptics like Dr. Homola — believe that some forms of SMT can be helpful to some of their patients, some of the time.
 There seems to be almost no doubt that there is something of therapeutic interest going on in SMT in some cases.

 There is no definitive evidence that spinal manipulative therapy is more effective than other forms of treatment for patients with acute or chronic low-back pain.
 However, manual therapists know from experience that spinal manipulation is often more effective for providing immediate short-term relief for some types of back pain.

-Occasionally, believe it or not, I recommended chiropractic therapy to my own patients.
-Sometimes I believed they needed more skilful and direct stimulation of spinal joints than I could provide myself, and I believed that the scientific evidence then showed that appropriate spinal manipulation had the potential to help back pain in this way, with acceptable risks.
+Occasionally, despite my skepticism, I recommended chiropractic therapy to my own massage therapy patients.
+Sometimes I believed they needed more skilful and direct stimulation of spinal joints than I could provide myself, and at the time I believed that the scientific evidence showed that judicious spinal manipulation had the potential to help back pain in this way, with acceptable risks.

 Many of them reported this kind of positive result from chiropractic treatment.
-I have experienced it myself on many occasions, and I have also observed many clients expressing relief and pleasure in response to incidental spinal “adjustments” — joint pops that occur in the course of doing massage therapy, little explosions as I slide up the spine.
+I have experienced it myself on many occasions, and I have also observed many clients expressing relief and pleasure in response to incidental spinal “adjustments” — joint pops that occur in the course of doing massage therapy, little explosions as hands slide the length of the back.